About

 Sana’s work has been performed across the Twin Cities, and in Greater Minnesota, Chicago, and New York; with theaters and arts organizations including Art2Action, The Loft Literary Center, New Arab American Theater Works, Mizna, the Winona State Theater Department, Theater Du Mississippi, and more.

 Through her work, Sana aims to defy the Zionist colonial narrative that Palestinians are products of nothing about occupation and perpetual war.
-Be it through poetry, playwriting, creative nonfiction, or any genre in between—Sana captures the rounded humanity of Palestinian life, in all its nuances, contradictions, laughter, and joy.
+Across genres, Sana captures the rounded humanity of Palestinian life, in all its nuances, contradictions, laughter, and joy.